Mohamedsalem80/stt-vosk-py/README.md

 ## 🚀 Usage

-1. Ensure your input audio file (`harvard.wav`) is available in the project directory.
+1. Replace (`harvard.wav`) with your input audio file in the project directory and edit the `AUDIO_INPUT` to match the file name.
 2. Run the main script:
    ```sh
    python main.py